AdrianPanGithub/HoudiniEngineForUnreal/README.md

 Welcome to the [repository](https://github.com/AdrianPanGithub/HoudiniEngineForUnreal) for the Houdini Engine For Unreal Plugin.

 This plug-in is the completely remaster of the official Houdini Engine For Unreal from zero, with similar usages but up to 2x - 15x faster data I/O performance compare to the lastest official plug-in, native World-Partition support and much more functionalities optimized for making procedural landscape and city toolset.
-Moreover, this plug-in provides a set of C++ API to define your own unreal classes and assets I/O translators
+Moreover, this plug-in provides a set of C++ API to define your own unreal classes and assets I/O translators (See [HoudiniPCGTranslator](https://github.com/AdrianPanGithub/HoudiniPCGTranslator) and [HoudiniMassTranslator](https://github.com/AdrianPanGithub/HoudiniMassTranslator))

 As the usage is similar, [Official Documentation](https://www.sidefx.com/docs/houdini/unreal/) is also available for this plug-in .
 But there are still a lot of things are different.
 For the concrete usage of this plug-in, please see **Usage Brief** below, also see `Resources/houdini/otls/examples` and `Source/HoudiniEngine/Public/HoudiniEngineCommon.h`